José María Balcells Doménech: Research

 He has made several important contributions to the study of women's writing and women’s poetry in Spain in works such as Voces del margen.
 Mujer y poesía en España.
 Siglo XX (2009) and, previously, in the anthology Ilimitada voz.
 Antología de poetas españolas.
 1940-2002 (2003), a work that has contributed to the "consolidation of women authors born since the 1980s" because it "represents Balcells´s impressive efford to read, digest, and condense some seven hundred to eight hundred books of poetry and marks an important milestone in the history of studies of women´s writing."

 Among his studies on the Spanish Golden Age are monographs and editions on Fray Luis de Granada and Francisco de Quevedo and in contemporary literature he has also conducted studies on the work of various 20th-century writers from different generations, mainly Ángel Crespo, José Corredor-Matheos, Rafael Ballesteros and Rafael Alberti, compiling his scattered poetry in Obras completas.
 Poesía IV (Seix Barral 2004).

 He has written about Miguel de Unamuno in his book Tragedia en juego.
 Toros y tauromaquia en Miguel de Unamuno, where he explores "unamunian approaches to the world of bullfighting, expanding on them with quotations, anecdotes, and digressions."

 José María Balcells Doménech has also focused on researching the various forms of the burlesque epic throughout Spanish literature, compiling his contributions in his 2016 monograph, La epopeya burlada.
 Del Libro de buen amor a Juan Goytisolo, hailed by the author as the "most comprehensive collection of studies on a neglected genre."

 He has also carried out studies on medieval and 20th-century Catalan literature and has studied the Catalan influence in America in his book Revistes dels catalans a les Amériques (Generalitat de Catalunya, 1998).

-He has lectured at the City University of New York, University of Ottawa, Sorbonne Nouvelle University, Seoul National University, and branches of the Instituto Cervantes.
+He has lectured at the City University of New York, University of Ottawa, Sorbonne Nouvelle University, Seoul National University, Beijing University, National University of San Marcos in Lima, National Autonomous University of Mexico and Autonomous University of Santo Domingo and branches of the Instituto Cervantes.